DavesCodeMusings/WeeNAS/api/README.md

 Before using it you must install Node.js with 'pkg install node-13'.
 You can then start the API, as root, with 'node weenas-api.js'.
+A unix socket is created  as /ver/run/weenas.sock Giving a port number like this: 'node weenas-api.js 9000' will start up a REST API on that port in addition to the unix socket.
-A unix socket is created  as /ver/run/weenas.sock Client connections are done with netcat, 'nc -U /var/run/weenas.sock'.
+Command-line connections are done with netcat, 'nc -U /var/run/weenas.sock'.
-Most commands in the apiCmdDict are working and give valid output.
+HTTP-based API commands are in the form: http://weenas:9000/disk/da0/parts

 Plans for the near future
 -------------------------